abhishekkumar62000/Amazon-sales-analysis/README.md

-# Amazon-sales-analysis
+# Python_Amazon_Sales_Analysis

-this is my Python Amazon sales prediction project
+Python project for beginners- Analyze Amazon sales data to check the buyers preferred choice in the sales